 \section{Stratification of bounded derived module categories}

-In this section we consider stratification of bounded derived module categories of algebras satisfying the conditions in Theorem 1.1, showing that they are bounded derived simple.
-First we introduce the definition of torsion pairs for triangulated categories, which is taken from Section 2, Chapter I of \cite{BR}.
+In this section we consider stratification of bounded derived module categories of algebras satisfying the condition specified in Theorem \ref{theorem I}, showing that they are bounded derived simple.
+The following definition is taken from \cite[Section 2, Chapter I]{BR}.